-Also the law establishes that certain criminal acts of the directors are punishable with imprisonment.
+Also, certain criminal acts of the directors are punishable with imprisonment or a criminal fine, under the provisions of the Criminal Code.

 Although Romanian law does not use the concept of "shadow director" or "de facto director", the Insolvency Law provides that the court may decide that part of the debt be paid by any person who caused the debtor's insolvency through certain actions, as listed above.
 It could be considered that this provision would include a person exerting powers as a de facto director.
-The Romanian law does not regulate the situation when the lender is in the position of being able to influence the management of the company.

-Pursuant to the Insolvency Law, certain types of transaction may be challenged when falling under the definition of fraudulent or disadvantageous transactions, including transactions with any party, holding a dominant position in respect of the debtor or its business, or transactions entered into by the debtor during the 2 years preceding the opening of the insolvency proceeding with the intention to conceal the insolvency or delay the onset of insolvency proceeding.
+Romanian law does not regulate the situation when the lender is in the position of being able to influence the management of the company.
+Pursuant to the Insolvency Law, certain types of transaction may be challenged when falling under the definition of fraudulent or disadvantageous transactions, including transactions with any party holding a dominant position in respect of the debtor or its business, or transactions entered into by the debtor during the 2 years preceding the opening of the insolvency proceedings with the intention to conceal the insolvency or delay the onset of insolvency proceedings.